ChrstphrHll/npc_gen/students/Lyonus Ioelena.md

 ---
 # Lyonus Ioelena
 ### Description
-- Dragonborn Fighter from Draconia
+- Dragonborn Fighter from Beleriand
 - 2nd year Assault student in Burk
 - frills, Yellow eyes, and silver skin
 - Is Courteous and Repressed, and has Wealth as their ideal
+- Speaks in a light, indirect, sustained manner

 ### Notes